-When making compensation decisions, the Compensation Committee uses data from comparable public companies with whom we compete for top talent.
+When making compensation decisions, the Compensation Committee uses data from comparable public companies within our industry with whom we compete for top talent.
 The Compensation Committee reviews and makes adjustments to the composition of our peer group at least annually to account for changes in both our business and the businesses of the companies in our peer group.